 Dr. Morhardt is an assistant professor in the department of Neuroscience at Washington University School of Medicine.
 She is also the Collaborating Paleontologist for the St. Louis Science Center.
 Ashley holds degrees from Illinois College (B.A.), Western Illinois University (M.S.), and Ohio University (Ph.D.).
 Dr. Morhardt's research focuses on the evolution and ontogeny of brains in extinct dinosaurs, as well as technique development for diffusible iodine-based contrast-enhanced Computed Tomography (diceCT).

 LEIGHA LYNCH, PH.D.

-Dr. Lynch studies the morphological and genetic evolution of living and extinct carnivorans to determine how these unique species have adapted to their dynamic environments.
+Dr. Lynch is an Assistant Professor at Midwestern University.
+She teaches human gross anatomy and studies the morphological and genetic evolution of living and extinct carnivorans to determine how these unique species have adapted to their dynamic environments.